The Moment the Door Swung Open — Modern Paraphrase | fresh.bible

 But then Barnabas did something that would change the course of history.
 He realized this thing was bigger than he could handle alone.
 He needed someone with a sharp mind, deep training, and a calling to reach exactly these kinds of people.
 So he traveled to to find .

 And here's the detail that echoes through twenty centuries: it was in Antioch that the were first called Christians.
 The name stuck because outsiders could see something different about these people.
 They needed a new word for it.
 Not "that Jewish sect."
 Not "the Nazarene movement."
-Christians — the Christ-people.
+Christians — the -people.
 The identity wasn't self-assigned.
 It was observed.

 The response of the Antioch is remarkable:

 No debate.
 No "well, Jerusalem never really accepted us anyway."
 No percentage-based obligation.
 Each person gave what they could.
-The that was just getting started — the one full of brand-new believers — turned around and sent financial help to the Jewish believers who had been skeptical of them just paragraphs earlier.
+The church that was just getting started — the one full of brand-new believers — turned around and sent financial help to the Jewish believers who had been skeptical of them just paragraphs earlier.

 That's what real community looks like.
 Not waiting to be asked.
 Not giving out of guilt.
 Seeing a need, assessing what you can do, and doing it.
-The early didn't just talk about being one family across ethnic and cultural lines.
+The early church didn't just talk about being one family across ethnic and cultural lines.
 They put money behind it.
 And that generosity made the argument louder than any sermon could.